Oldest Monasteries in Bulgaria

-Religion is an important section of Bulgaria’s national characteristics.
-If you want to know more about the culture of this country, monasteries are an important part of your journey.
+Religion is an important part of Bulgaria’s national culture.
+If you want to know more about the culture of this country, monasteries in Bulgaria are an important part of your journey in this country.
 Here is a guide on some of Bulgaria‘s most stunning monasteries.

-Bachkovo is Bulgaria’s second largest monastery and you can find it near the town of Plovdiv in the Rhodope Mountains.
+Bachkovo is second largest monastery among monasteries in Bulgaria.
+Also, you can find it near the town of Plovdiv in the Rhodope Mountains.
 Each year, on August 15, thousands march to the monastery to attend a special Mass for Virgin Mary.
 When you see the monastery, follow the mountain path.
 It will take you to several beautiful chapels in the woods and one which is made inside a rock formation.
 In order to get to Bachkovo Monastery from Plovdiv city, you can take a local bus from the bus station and ask them to drop you to this monastery.

-This monastery located in northern Bulgaria was the place where revolutionaries secretly had meetings in the 19th century to start the Bulgarian liberation movement.
+This monastery is in northern Bulgaria was the place where revolutionaries secretly had meetings in the 19th century to start the Bulgarian liberation movement.
 See the magnificent architecture and interiors of the monastery and then explore it.
 Don’t miss the Bacho Kiro Cave or the path of love available here.
 This monastery is very close to Dryanovo Town.

 You can find Rozhen Monastery among the mighty Melnik Pyramids in the southwestern part of the country.
-It is just 7 km from the smallest town of Bulgaria, the center of Bulgaria’s wine manufacturing country.
+It is just 7 km from the smallest town of of the country, the center of Bulgaria’s wine manufacturing country.
 Expect amazing scenery in one of most amazing monasteries in Bulgaria as well as local wines and a deep sense of calmness.

-This set of UNESCO protected churches, chapels and monasteries can easily become one of the best moments of your trip to Bulgaria.
-They are located near the town of Ruse.
+This set of UNESCO protected churches, chapels and monasteries in Bulgaria can easily become one of the best moments of your trip here.
+You can find them near the town of Ruse.
 Inside some caves, you can still see medieval paintings well preserved and painted by monks.
 The Ivanovo Rock Monastery is now a tourist destination and there are no more real monks here.